2010 UCF Knights football team: Tulane

 Bouncing back from their lost the previous week, the Knights jumped out to a quick lead with a 95-yard kickoff return by Quincy McDuffie.
 UCF held a 31–0 lead at the end of the 1st quarter, which set a school record for points in a first quarter.
 The Knights only allowed Tulane two net yards in the first quarter, and at halftime led 38–14.
-The final play of the game, a Tulane hail mary pass, was intercepted and returned 100-yards by freshman cornerback Jordan Ozerities.
+The final play of the game, a Tulane hail mary pass, was intercepted and returned 100 yards by freshman cornerback Jordan Ozerities.
 Jeff Godfrey went 6-for-8 for 133 yards with two touchdowns and no interceptions.
 Latavius Murray rushed for 146 yards on 11 carries for a touchdown.
-Ronnie Weaver had 9 carries for 58 yards, and Kamar Aiken had 2 receptions for 70 yards and an interception.
+Ronnie Weaver had nine carries for 58 yards, and Kamar Aiken had two receptions for 70 yards and an interception.
 KR Quincy McDuffie earned Conference USA special teams player of the week honors for his performance.

-The 61 points scored are the most of Coach George O’Leary's seven-year tenure at UCF.
+The 61 points scored were the most of Coach George O’Leary's seven-year tenure at UCF.
 With the win against the Green Wave, and the loss by East Carolina, the Knights continued to control their own destiny for the chance to host the Conference USA Championship Game.